tyage/video-player/README.md

 ## Usage

-1. Configure some settings
+### Play videos in background

-2. `Video Player: Play` or `Ctrl-Alt-P` to start
+1. `Video Player: Play In Background` or `Ctrl-Alt-P` to start
-3. Select video files
+2. Select video files
-4. `Video Player: Stop` or `Ctrl-Alt-S` to stop
+3. `Video Player: Stop` or `Ctrl-Alt-S` to stop

+### Play videos in new tab

+1. `Video Player: Play In New Tab` to start
+2. Select video files
+3. Close tab to stop

 ## Requirements